 Get Rid of Warts, Moles, and Skin Tags With Castor Oil and Baking Soda

 I’ve probably removed a dozen moles and innumerable skin tags using castor oil and baking soda.
-Frankly, I’ve lost count of the moles, and the skin tags were done away with in batches too numerous to count.
+Frankly, I’ve lost count of the moles and skin tags I've done away with in numerous batches.

 Don’t worry if you forget to use it once in a while.

 I first ran across this remedy in Edgar Cayce’s Encyclopedia of Healing.
-Cayce sometimes suggested using castor oil alone and sometimes mixing it with a pinch of baking soda before applying.
-I have sometimes used castor oil alone, but I have generally switched to castor oil mixed with baking soda at some point, out of impatience.
-I think the baking soda speeds up the process a little.
+Cayce suggested both using castor oil alone and occasionally mixing it with a pinch of baking soda before applying.
+I have used castor oil alone, but many times using it on myself I have switched to castor oil mixed with baking soda out of impatience.
+It's possible the baking soda speeds up the process.

 She replied, “Oh, yes.
 Whenever I get a mole or a growth, I just put castor oil on it till it goes away.”

 Some moles take longer than others.
-Probably the maximum amount of time for removing a mole this way is two months.
+Based on my experience, the maximum amount of time it takes for a mole to disappear is two months.
 I say this because that is the longest it ever took me.
-Some small superficial moles will disappear in as little as a month.
+Some small, superficial moles will disappear in as little as one month.

-If you are treating numerous skin tags over a large area, you will apply the castor oil mixture one day and notice that you don’t feel the skin tags anymore; the skin feels smooth.
-Having a closer look, you’ll see that they’re gone.
+If you are removing numerous skin tags over a large area, you will probably not see changes in the skin tags, and will likely not notice that some are gone.
+The day will come when you apply the castor oil mixture and realize that you don’t feel the skin tags anymore; all of them are gone and the skin feels smooth.

 It may be possible to hasten this process by applying a drop of the castor oil mixture and covering the mole with a band-aid so that the castor oil doesn’t rub off and is in continuous contact with the mole.